Atlanta ENT's Cumming office is Open for appointments.

 Post Nasal Drip

 When it seems like there's a constant drip of mucus down your throat, it's hard to ignore the irritation it can cause, both physically and mentally.
-If you've got postnasal drip, board-certified otolaryngologists Ramie A. Tritt, MD, and Gregg R. Sachs, DO, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
+If you've got postnasal drip, board-certified otolaryngologists Ramie A. Tritt, MD, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
 They have considerable experience in treating the causes of postnasal drip and use the most up-to-date techniques to resolve this infuriating condition.
 Call one of their two offices in Atlanta, Georgia, today, or schedule a consultation using the online booking form.

 Postnasal Drip Q & A